EXPLAINER: What's the Senate filibuster and why change it? - WTMJ

 WHAT CAN DEMOCRATS DO?

-It takes a simple majority, 51 votes, to change how the Senate cuts off filibusters.
+It would take a simple majority, 51 votes, for the Senate to eliminate or weaken filibusters.
 GOP support for retaining them is solid, with Senate Minority Leader Mitch McConnell, R-Ky., saying Democrats want to end them in a quest for “raw power.”

 But with Democrats eager to enact their priorities before they lose their fragile majority, their support for discarding filibusters has grown.
 Biden, who’s influential despite having no vote on the matter, has said the tactic is “being abused in a gigantic way.”